CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 Node
 ===============
 A node consists out of children, attributes and node lifetimes.
-Children link to other nodes, which provides the tree building.
+Children link to other nodes, which provides tree building.
 Attributes are information stored in the node, every attribute has a type and a name, which becomes a field in the C struct of the node.
-Node lifetimes allow specifying the stages in a compiler where the node is disallowed.
+Node lifetimes enable the specification of stages in the compiler where the node is disallowed.
 In every 'program' there must be one *root* node present.
 The *root* node will be the root in your AST and the starting point of most of your actions.

 .. code-block:: text